dutchLuck/bfbs/README.md

 <a href="https://www.mpfr.org/">MPFR</a> (arbitrary-precision floating-point) library and the
 <a href="https://gmplib.org/">GMP</a> (multiple-precision arithmetic) library code to provide
 the basis of all the calculations.
 This program compiles on Ubuntu 22.04 LTS Linux after the MPFR and GMP dev libraries are installed using the apt package manager.
+It also compiles on MacOS after mpfr and gmp are installed with the homebrew package manager.
 It outputs minimum, median, maximum and range in addition to sum, mean, sample variance (s^2) and sample standard deviation (s).
 The results are produced without any noticeable delay.
 ## bfbs.go